Chandrashekar-Dappin/Open-vino-Chatbot/README.md

 Vijayakumar Sajjanar	Assistant Professor ec.vijaykumar@bldeacet.ac.in	9980677175

 ## Acknowledgements
-Special thanks with gratitude to Mr.Abhishek Nandy Sir for all the guidance.
+Special thanks with gratitude to Mr.Mushtaq Ahmed & Mr.Abhishek Nandy Sir for all the guidance.
 A sincere heartfelt thanks to Intel Unnati Industrial Training Team, and Intel corporation.
 Thank You BLDEACET Management, Faculty, Staff, and friends.